twomice/com.joineryhq.profcond/README.md

 * value_is: The field must have the given value for the condition to pass.
 * value_is_one_of: The field must have any of the given values for the condition to pass.
+* is_checked: The field must be checked to pass (appropriate for checkbox and radio elements).

 ### [field-value]
 The value to be compared in this condition.